elijahdecker/AdventOfCode/ReadMe.md

 - Ex. `POST api/puzzle-helper-daily?year=2022&day=14`

 Imports the input from Advent of Code for a specific day.
-Useful when you want a streamlined version of the above call to only check for a specific day.

 The program is idempotent (You can run this multiple times as it will only add files if they are needed.)